Itinerant magnetism of chromium under pressure: a DFT+DMFT study: Results and discussion

-where $G_{\bf k}(i\nu_n)$ is the one-particle Green function, which is a matrix in the $d$-orbital space, obtained using the Wannier-projected Hamiltonian and $\nu_n$ are the Matsubara frequencies.
-In figure~\ref{fig:susc_irr} we show the momentum dependence of $\chi_{\bf q}^{0}$ calculated using non-interacting (DFT) and interacting (DFT+DMFT) propagators.
-One can see that sharp peak near the wave vector ${\mathbf Q}_{\rm H}$, obtained previously in DFT at ambient pressure \cite{Susc0,Susc1,OurCr} is preserved in DMFT, which accounts for the interaction effects, similarly to previous study of the single-band Hubbard model \cite{OurKohn}.
-As it was discussed in Refs. \cite{Roth,Rice,OurKohn,OurCr}, these sharp peaks originate from Kohn points (or lines) of the Fermi surfaces, which are the points (or lines), connected by the wave vector ${\mathbf Q}_{\rm max}$, corresponding to the peak position, and having opposite Fermi velocities in two perpendicular directions.
-Since the sharp maximum of the susceptibility is preserved with changing pressure, these points (or lines), corresponding to ``local nesting" regions, are not destroyed with applying pressure.
+where $\mu_B$ is the Bohr magneton, $\nu_n=(2n+1)\pi T$ are the fermionic Matsubara frequencies, the trace is taken over the orbital indices of Wannier functions of $d$ symmetry (for more details see Refs. \cite{dmft1,OurRev}).
+In figure~\ref{fig:susc_irr} we show the momentum dependence of $\chi_{\bf q}^{0}$ calculated using non-interacting (DFT) and interacting (DFT+DMFT) Green's functions.
+One can see that sharp peak near the wave vector ${\mathbf Q}_{\rm H}$, obtained previously in DFT at ambient pressure \cite{Susc0,Susc1,OurCr}, is preserved in DMFT, which accounts for the interaction effects, similarly to previous study of the single-band Hubbard model \cite{OurKohn}.
+As it was discussed in Refs. \cite{Roth,Rice,OurKohn,OurCr}, these sharp peaks originate from Kohn points (or lines) of the Fermi surfaces.
+These are the points (or lines), connected by the wave vector ${\mathbf Q}_{\rm max}$, corresponding to the peak position, and having opposite Fermi velocities in two perpendicular directions.
+Since the sharp maximum of the susceptibility is preserved with changing pressure, these points (or lines), corresponding to ``local nesting" regions, are not destroyed with applying pressure (see also Ref. \cite{OurCr1}).